Course code:

 For Allied Health Professionals

-The student must identify a Designated Medical Practitioner (DMP) who:
+The student must identify a Designated Prescribing Practitioner (DPP) who:

-- Is a registered practitioner within a GP practice and is either vocationally trained or is in possession of a certificate of equivalent experience from the Joint Committee for Postgraduate Training in General Practice Certificate OR is a specialist registrar, clinical assistant or a consultant within a NHS Trust or other NHS employer
+• Is a registered practitioner within a GP practice and is either vocationally trained or is in possession of a certificate of equivalent experience from the Joint Committee for Post-graduate Training in General Practice Certificate OR is a specialist registrar, clinical assistant or a consultant within an NHS Trust or other NHS employer OR other Independent Prescriber, from any appropriate healthcare profession

-- Normally works with the trainee prescriber.
-If this is not possible (such as in nurse-led services or community pharmacy), arrangements can be agreed for another doctor to take on the role of the DMP, provided the above criteria are met and the learning in practice relates to the clinical area in which the trainee prescriber will ultimately be carrying out their prescribing role
+• Normally works with the trainee prescriber.
+If this is not possible (such as in nurse-led services or community pharmacy), arrangements can be agreed for another doctor to take on the role of the DPP, provided the above criteria are met and the learning in practice relates to the clinical area in which the trainee prescriber will ultimately be carrying out their prescribing role.

 For Pharmacists